 Chapter 1.
-Language Overview
+LANGUAGE OVERVIEW

-This chapter describes the basic elements of the Fortran language, the format of Fortran statements, and the types of expressions and assignments accepted by the PGI Fortran compilers.
+This section describes the basic elements of the Fortran language, the format of Fortran statements, and the types of expressions and assignments accepted by the PGI Fortran compilers.

 The PGF77 compiler accepts as input FORTRAN 77 and produces as output assembly language code, binary object code or binary executables in conjunction with the assembler, linker and libraries on the target system.
 The input language must be extended FORTRAN 77 as specified in this reference manual.
-The PGF95 compiler functions similarly for Fortran 90/95.
+The PGFORTRAN compiler functions similarly for Fortran 90/95/2003.

-This chapter is not an introduction to the overall capabilities of Fortran.
+This section is not an introduction to the overall capabilities of Fortran.
 Rather, it is an overview of the syntax requirements of programs used with the PGI Fortran compilers.
-The Fortran 95 Handbook provides details on the capabilities of Fortran 90/95 language.
 The Fortran 2003 Handbook, provides the complete syntax, features and procedures for Fortran 2003.

+1.1.
 Elements of a Fortran Program Unit